-In this article we'll let you know what's already on the Apple's TV+ subscription service (you can jump to that section here), what's still to start streaming, and we've also got the details of what you can watch on Apple's TV app without paying the subscription to Apple TV+.
+In this article we'll let you know what's already on the Apple's TV+ subscription service (you can jump to that section here), what's still to start streaming, and we've also got the details of what you can watch on Apple's TV app for free - without playing the subscription to Apple TV+.

-As of April 2020 Apple has made lots of shows completely free to watch from its Apple TV+ collection.
-As we explain in our article about what you can watch for free on Apple TV+ the following shows are free, albeit for a limited time:
+In April 2020 Apple made a number of shows completely free to watch from its Apple TV+ collection.
+As we explained in our article about what you can watch for free on Apple TV+ the following shows were free, albeit for a limited time:

 - The Elephant Queen